-Having stopped at Lancaster Cemetery to pay my respects to Charles Demuth – Lancaster’s noted artist – I set out to look around the area between the Demuth family plot and Park Avenue.
+Having stopped at Lancaster Cemetery to pay my respects to Charles Demuth – Lancaster’s noted artist – I set out to look around the area between the Demuth family plot and Park Avenue, which creates the northwestern border of the cemetery.
 While I did not know exactly where the next grave was, I had been given general directions to the area where he slumbered.
 Note: more about the life and works of Charles Demuth can be found here: Charles Demuth.

-As I walked along the grassy roadway towards Park Avenue, I scanned the older stones to my left, knowing the gentleman I had come in search of was resting among them.
-Many of the larger stones caught my attention and I paused to photograph a number of them, knowing I would have to look deeper into the names engraved upon those stones.
-I finally noticed the grave marker for the man I wanted to visit.
-I carefully made my way across the uneven ground covered with freshly mowed grass to stand at the simple stone that seems out of place – there are much larger memorials to citizens who did not make a mark on the world stage – but the marker reflects the simple life of the man who rests here.
+As I walked along the grassy roadway towards Park Avenue, I scanned the older stones to my left, knowing the gentleman was resting among the older memorials.
+The larger monuments easily captured my attention and I paused to photograph them, knowing I would have to research the names engraved upon those stones.
+I spotted the smaller stone marking the grave of the man and carefully made my way across the uneven ground covered with freshly mowed grass.
+I paused at the simple stone that seems out of place – there are much larger memorials to citizens who did not make a mark on the world stage buried with the borders of the cemetery – but the marker reflects the simple life of the man who rests here.

 Leighton P. “Whitey” Gibson was born October 6, 1868, the son of John and Caroline Gibson.
-Gibson would learn baseball by playing in the lots of his hometown of Lancaster.
-On these sandlots, the right-handed Gibson excelled as a catcher, the position he would be most noted for playing.
+The right-handed Gibson played the sandlots of Lancaster, where he excelled as a catcher, the position he would be most noted for playing.

 After graduation, Gibson remained in Lancaster, where he played in the local leagues.
-Gibson made his appearance in professional baseball in 1886, when he played for Lancaster of the Pennsylvania State Association and Norfolk of the Virginia League.
-The 1887 season found Gibson on the roster of the Lynn Lions of Lynn, Massachusetts, where he had forty-three singles, five doubles and twelve stolen bases.
+In 1886 Gibson made his first appearance in professional baseball playing for Lancaster in the Pennsylvania State Association and Norfolk of the Virginia League.
+The 1887 season found Gibson on the roster of the Lynn Lions of Lynn, Massachusetts.
+The season saw Gibson with 48 singles, five doubles and twelve stolen bases.

 Gibson’s statistics with the Lynn Lions had caught the attention of the Philadelphia Athletics of the American Association who invited him to spring training in 1888.
 Gibson made the team and on May 2, 1888, Gibson made his first and last appearance in the Major Leagues.
 His entire professional career resulted in three plate appearances, with a grand total of zero in the statistics column – Gibson had no hits, walks, RBIs, or strike-outs in the 10-1 loss to Cleveland.